11-06-2018 - Admin

-- Unconventional grammar, spelling mistakes, addressing the letter to the wrong person, in fact any errors whatsoever!
+- Unconventional grammar, spelling mistakes, or addressing the letter to the wrong person.

 - Too many words, this is not an autobiography.
 Your potential employer will scan your cover letter and CV to decide if it's worth taking the time to read it properly.
 If their key criteria doesn't jump out then you're destined for the 'no' pile.

 - Weird fonts, strange or congested layout, inconsistencies in style and presentation, overbearing and distracting colours or images.